Alaska Airlines: 2020s

-Due to the economic effects of the COVID-19 pandemic, Alaska Airlines announced that it will be reducing its number of employees by 30%.
-By the end of 2020, the firm is set to cut out around 7,000 job positions out of its 23,000 total.
+Due to the economic effects of the COVID-19 pandemic, Alaska Airlines announced that it would be reducing its number of employees by 30%.
+By the end of 2020, the firm cut out around 7,000 job positions out of its 23,000 total.

 In February 2020, Alaska Airlines announced its intention to join the Oneworld airline alliance.
 On March 31, 2021, Alaska Airlines officially joined the Oneworld alliance, adding seven new airline partners, including Iberia, Malaysia Airlines, Qatar Airways, Royal Air Maroc, Royal Jordanian, S7 Airlines, and SriLankan Airlines.

-On December 22, 2020, Alaska Airlines agreed to buy 23 Boeing 737 MAX 9 jets.
+In December 2020, Alaska Airlines agreed to buy 23 Boeing 737 MAX 9 jets.

 In November 2021, Alaska Airlines launched seasonal service to Belize, making it the fourth foreign country served by the airline.

 In August 2022, Alaska Airlines was reported to be an investor in Twelve, a sustainable aviation fuel (SAF) start up and chemical technology company based in Berkeley, California, that aims to make fuel out of carbon dioxide instead of things like organic vegetable oils, which would supposedly be cheaper than existing SAF production.
-Twelve’s E-Jet fuel would have 90% lower emissions than conventional fuel but not require changing existing aircraft.
-At proper scale, it would be cost competitive with existing fuel and be helpful in allowing Alaska Airlines to meet emissions goals.
+Twelve's E-Jet fuel would have 90% lower emissions than conventional fuel but not require changing existing aircraft.
+At proper scale, it would be cost competitive with existing fuel and help allow Alaska Airlines to meet emissions goals.

 In October 2022, Alaska Airlines announced an agreement with Boeing to purchase 52 additional Boeing 737 MAX aircraft, the airline's largest aircraft order thus far.

+In May 2022, Alaska Airlines removed their inflight magazine, Alaska Beyond, and moved to an airline blog due to COVID-19 cleaning procedures.

 In January 2023, Alaska Airlines announced that it had officially dropped plastic cups from its inflight food and beverage services, becoming the first U.S. airline to do so.
 It said that the move is part of plans to replace its top five waste-producing items from onboard services by 2025.

-Destinations
+In 2023, Alaska Airlines announced a partnership with Taiwan-based Starlux Airlines.
+Mokulele Airlines, a small commuter airline in Hawaii, and its parent company, Southern Airways Express, both became partner airlines in 2023.
+Porter Airlines, a Canadian airline, became a partner before starting service from Toronto to San Francisco, Los Angeles, and Las Vegas.
+A partnership with Kenmore Air was resumed in 2023, first introduced in 2010.
+Flights from Everett to the San Juan Islands became bookable on Alaska Airlines' website.

+Alaska Airlines announced nonstop service to Guatemala and the Bahamas in June and July 2023.
+Bahamasair was announced as a partner airline at the same time service to the Bahamas was revealed.

+In 2023, Alaska Airlines agreed to a settlement resolving claims that it misclassified certain workers and failed to pay proper wages.
+The lawsuit was filed under California labor laws and included allegations of wage and hour violations.

+On April 17, 2024, the FAA announced a ground stop advisory for Alaska Airlines, stopping all of the airline's flights.
+The FAA did not announce a reason for this.